Skip to content

 2. Fetch observable from MySQL

-3. Enrich using CTI providers
+3. Enrich using CTI providers (VirusTotal, ThreatFox, URLHaus)

 4. Store raw responses in MongoDB

-5. Normalize and merge data
+5. Normalize and merge data, plus load the dynamic threat scale

-6. Perform AI analysis
+6. Perform AI analysis (1–5 score, bilingual verdict, scoring rationale)

 7. Store results in MySQL